-- an amount equal to the sum of the executive's then-current annual base salary plus his annual average bonus over the prior years, multiplied by which amount shall be paid in a lump sum. - health benefits for the executive and his eligible family members for months following the executive's termination of employment at the same level as in effect immediately preceding such termination, subject to reduction to the extent that the executive receives comparable benefits from a subsequent employer, - the company will continue to pay the premiums on the long-term disability and life insurance policies described above for months, and - 100% of the unvested stock awards held by the executive will become fully vested and/or exercisable.
+- an amount equal to the sum of the executive's then-current annual base salary plus his annual average bonus over the priorthree years, multiplied by three for Mr. Eckel and by two for Mr. Herron, Mr. Chuslo, Mr. Wooten and , respectively, - health benefits for the executive and his eligible family members fortwo years following the executive's termination of employment at the same level as in effect immediately preceding such termination, subject to reduction to the extent that the executive receives comparable benefits from a subsequent employer, and - 100% of the unvested stock awards held by the executive will become fully vested and/or exercisable.